 Due to the manufacturing company’s construction of a new building, Yellow Fever Vaccine is not available here at Pullman Regional Hospital for a temporary time.
 This is the case for the whole country and Canada.
-The company has informed us that they hope to have the construction done by mid 2018, with the vaccine available again, hopefully, by the 3rd quarter of this year.
+The company has informed us that they hope to have the construction done soon, with the vaccine available again by mid 2019.

 For those in need of Yellow Fever Vaccine, there are some options.
 There are specific areas that the CDC has set up to do the Stamaril vaccine, a yellow fever vaccine out of Europe.
 These offices are difficult to find.
 You can check the CDC website to get phone numbers of these offices.
 However, they are difficult to find on the website.
 You may need to call our office to get a number for the offices that have access to the Stamaril vaccine.
 Right now, the only facility that is doing this vaccine in this area is in Spokane.
 There are more in Seattle and Portland areas.

 Also, there are airport vaccination areas in Europe if you are traveling through those areas that you might be able to get a Yellow Fever Vaccine from.
 Our clinic has a list of these with numbers as well.
 Please call for more information.

 Needless to say, this whole process will take more time than normal.
 Start planning and looking for the Yellow Fever Vaccine at least 8 weeks before departure date, as these areas will not have as many appointments open or require more visits to get vaccine.